PanielDan/GuacChain/README.md

 # GuacChain

-GuacChain is a blockchain proof of concept (PoC) created by West Monroe Partners.
+GuacChain is a blockchain proof of concept (PoC) created by Danny Pan.
 This application highlights blockchain's ability to show food provenance through tracking avocados from regional farmer aggregation to purchase at a supermarket or consumption at a restaurant.

 ## Directory Structure
 ___